YumeLoL/yumeCampervan-front-end-react/StudyNote.md

   To make sure the positioned image to be full hight:
   <code>html, body, #root {width: 100%; height: 100%;</code>

+- tw style stock components must has "className", otherwise it wont be able to overwrite to the actual components.

 ### Knowledge Points

 - Redux Toolkit